Melekguergour/nlp_chapter1_summary/README.md

 The notebook already includes all necessary libraries and installation steps.
 You can simply execute the code and install the dependencies

 # Running the Notebook
-The notebook contains the code needed to install required libraries (like transformers, torch, etc.) and run the examples.
+The notebook contains the code needed to install required libraries and run the examples.
 Just follow the instructions in the notebook itself to get started.

 # Technologies Used
 - Hugging Face Transformers: A popular library for working with state-of-the-art transformer models.